 Why your current super, probably ain't super in conversation with Alex Andrews, the co-founder of female owned Superfund, Verve .

-So we figured why not help you, whilst helping ourselves through our chat with Alex, co-founder of Australia’s first and only superfund dedicating 100% of it’s resources and passion to building the wealth and financial power of women everywhere.
-In short, it’s a superfund that’s by women, for women and we think it’s doing some things well worth talking about.
+Verve Super.
+That’s how.
+Verve is not only Australia’s first and only superfund dedicating 100% of its resources and passion to building the wealth and financial power of women everywhere, but it also puts ethics at the forefront of its practices.
+In short, it’s a superfund that’s by women, for women, and we definitely think it’s doing some things well worth talking about.

 What's some of the dicey stuff our super might be invested in if we're not with an ethical fund?